kevinjliang/tf-Faster-RCNN/README.md

 ### Repo Organization
 - Data: Scripts for creating, downloading, organizing datasets.
-For your local copy, the actual data also resides here
+For your local copy, the actual data will also reside here
 - Development: Experimental code still in development
 - Lib: Library functions necessary to run Faster R-CNN
-- Models: Runnable files that create a Faster R-CNN class with a specific convolutional network and dataset
+- Models: Runnable files that create a Faster R-CNN class with a specific convolutional network and dataset.
+Config files for changing model parameters are also here.
-- Network: Neural networks or components that form parts of a Faster R-CNN network
+- Networks: Neural networks or components that form parts of a Faster R-CNN network

 ### Training and Testing